 2Determine your advertising budget.
 Larger agencies often charge more than smaller agencies, especially if they offer more services.
 While you may want to hire a prominent agency, their fees may exceed what you can afford.
 As a result, you may only be able to afford limited services from them, but could afford a more comprehensive plan at a smaller agency.

 3Decide if you want someone local.
 With tools like e-mail, videoconferencing and instant messaging, it’s easier than ever to communicate in real-time with people across the country and even the world.
 You’re no longer limited to choosing an agency in your city.
 Before you choose an agency, decide if you want someone located in the community you serve, especially if you’re a small business that serves a specific city or region.
 While you can hire an agency in any location, do you want one that you can visit in-person?
-Or is proximity less important than the company’s quality of or reputation, for example?
+Or is proximity less important than the company’s quality of work or reputation, for example?

 4Match the size of your company to the size of the ad agency.
 If you run a small business, you’ll probably be better served by a small agency.
 Larger agencies may offer more services, but they may assign their top talent to more high-profile clients.
 With smaller agencies, however, you’re more likely to receive personalized attention, and have access to their most talented employees, which often include the president or CEO.
 Also, if you’re a small company, you probably don’t need all of the services offered by a larger agency.
 If you run a large corporation, however, you’ll probably need to work with a larger agency that can handle a wider variety of advertising services.